kinggoesgaming/MinigameCore/README.md

 Follow the steps below to ensure your repository is cloned correctly.
 Note you must first fork the repository before cloning.

-1. Run `git clone https://github.com/USERNAME/MinigameCore.git --recursive`
+1. Run `git clone --recursive --init https://github.com/USERNAME/MinigameCore.git`
  - Be sure to replace `USERNAME` with your GitHub username.
 This will clone your fork to your computer.

 ## Contributing